 Four Point Program

-During their first year at Gould, students travel to places like Tanzania or China to experience entirely new cultures meant to broaden students’ views—an invaluable tool in their journey through their academic and personal life.
+During their first year at Gould, students travel to places like Tanzania, Ecuador, or China to experience entirely new cultures meant to broaden students’ views—an invaluable tool in their journey through their academic and personal life.

-During this time students work with some of Maine’s best artists and philanthropists to develop their creative confidence, better understand service, and strengthen their sense of place as it relates back to how they can impact their own various communities.
+During this time students participate in activities with Gould alumni, complete service projects, and work with professional artists during multi-day workshops to develop their creative confidence, better understand service, and strengthen their sense of place as it relates back to how they can impact their own various communities.

 It’s time for students to head outside and to the White Mountains for eight days of winter camping.
-Away from modern conveniences, students learn more about themselves and their peers, and the benefits of teamwork and personal responsibility.
+Away from modern conveniences, students learn more about themselves, their peers, the benefits of teamwork, personal responsibility, and that they are capable of doing challenging things.

 Experiential Learning Director